statikfintechllc/Ascend-Institute/README.md

 </div>

 - It’s one person.
-Black coffee.
-And belief.
+Black coffee, *ah little cream and sugar sometimes, Determination, and Will.
 - What usually takes a small army of engineers and millions in VC —
 - I pulled from the void.
 No budget.
 No degree.
 No permission.
 - Now the system almost lives.
 Breathes.
 Boots.
 (70%)